 The Office has prepared two reports to serve as a basis for the first discussion.
-The preliminary report (Safety and health in agriculture, Report VI (1), International Labour Conference, 88th Session, 2000) was accompanied by a questionnaire to which governments were asked to reply, stating reasons in each case.
-These replies have been summarized in the second report (VI (2)), which also indicates the main points that the Conference may wish to consider.
+The preliminary report (Promotion of cooperatives, Report V(1), International Labour Conference, 89th Session, 2001) was accompanied by a questionnaire to which governments were asked to reply, stating reasons in each case.
+These replies have been summarized in the second report (V (2)), which also indicates the main points that the Conference may wish to consider.